oceanbrowser/whatsnew-ob3-io/site/index.md

 - remove legacy code from OB3 (and OB3 application build processes) related to supporting Flash content.
 Please note if you have educational content that uses Flash we are able to support this using the Ruffle flash player.
 Please contact help@ob3.io for assistance

-### Preparationg for OB3 on Azure
+### Preparing OB3 for deploying to the Azure Cloud

-- tasks ongoing over the last years and too extensive to list here but included (for example) updates to docker application build process, extensive testing in Azure App service, adding application health check,  updating OB3 database support to work with Azure Managed Cassandra database service, updating logging to work with Azure logging and Application Insights APM services
+- tasks ongoing over the last year (2022-23) and are too extensive to list here
+- extensive testing in Azure App service since November 2022
+- testing and documentation of application migration process
+- development and updating of operations documentation

 ### Set document name when navigating OB3 content